What are the best (and worst) reviewed types of retail businesses?

 So, if you’re a retail business in one of the more harshly-reviewed industries above, don’t fret!
 Keep bringing in those reviews, look at bad reviews as an opportunity to put your best foot forward by posting a thoughtful response.
 Check out our article on how to respond to negative reviews for more tips.

 Did you enjoy “What are the best (and worst) reviewed types of retail businesses?”?
-Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution used by over 450,000+ businesses and growing!
+Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution used by over 450,000+ businesses and counting!
+Request a free demo of our reputation management software by completing the demo request form below.

 Learn how businesses that use Womply: